Northgate, Seattle: Development

 The Northgate area has been subject to a large amount of residential and commercial development in the last few years, and many huge projects are underway.
 The height limits in the area have been increased to 85' to allow for further population growth.

 In 2009 the Northgate Mall was remodeled and added dozens more retail shops.
 In 2006, a new park, library, and community center opened in the Northgate neighborhood across 5th Ave NE from Northgate Mall.
 These are part of the city's plan to accelerate development in Northgate.

 While there is much commerce in the area, hotel development has been limited with only the Hotel Nexus, previously a Ramada Inn, being the only upscale hotel in the area.
 The many motels lining Aurora Avenue are further northwest than the Northgate neighborhood.

 Dense mixed-use development is expected to be constructed adjacent to Northgate station on Link light rail, which opened in October 2021 as the terminus of the Northgate Link Extension.
-Northgate will also be home to the headquarters and team practice facility of the Seattle Kraken beginning in 2021.
+Northgate is also home to the headquarters and team practice facility of the Seattle Kraken which began play in October 2021.